ropsoft/kpc/README.md

  - Run interactively, is a container for executing kolla-ansible, build.py, etc. This documentation refers to this as the deploy container, which is running on the deploy host.
 Although this function is typically performed on the deploy host when using Kolla, it is typically run directly on the deploy host and not containerized.

 ### Layout of the physical network
 The vlan terminology used here is described in terms of "vlan is untagged for port" and/or "vlan is tagged for port(s)".
-This terminology is common on many vendor's hardware such as D-Link and Netgear, but has also been seen on some midrange Cisco Business switches.
+This terminology is common on many vendor's hardware such as D-Link and Netgear, and even some midrange Cisco Business switches.
 It is assumed that anyone using the (arguably more traditional) access/trunk terminology will translate this reference layout to their environment.

 **1. A vlan for management network**
   - This network has Internet access behind a NAT router.